Sell out: Seattle home tied to Disney's 'Up' movie to be auctioned

 The display fell flat, however, as many of the balloons popped after being driven into surrounding walls by winds and it never achieved its intended aesthetic, Seattlepi.com reported.

-The movie, by Disney-Pixar, made more than $700 million at worldwide box offices and won an Oscar for the best animated movie in 2010.
+The movie, by Disney-Pixar (DIS.N), made more than $700 million at worldwide box offices and won an Oscar for the best animated movie in 2010.

 Newspaper photos from earlier this week show the home wrapped in a graffiti-streaked fence wedged between the soaring modern building.